Microsoft Excel: Conversion problems

-Entering text that happens to be in a form that is interpreted as a date, the text can be unintentionally changed to a standard date format.
+If text is entered that happens to be in a form that Excel interprets as a date, the text can be unintentionally changed to a standard date format.
 A similar problem occurs when a text happens to be in the form of a floating-point notation of a number.
 In these cases the original exact text cannot be recovered from the result.
-Formatting the cell as TEXT before entering ambiguous text prevents Excel from converting to a date.
+Formatting the cell as TEXT before entering ambiguous text prevents Excel from converting it.

 This issue has caused a well known problem in the analysis of DNA, for example in bioinformatics.
 As first reported in 2004, genetic scientists found that Excel automatically and incorrectly converts certain gene names into dates.
-A follow-up study in 2016 found many peer reviewed scientific journal papers had been affected and that "Of the selected journals, the proportion of published articles with Excel files containing gene lists that are affected by gene name errors is 19.6 %."
+A follow-up study in 2016 found many peer reviewed scientific journal papers had been affected and that "Of the selected journals, the proportion of published articles with Excel files containing gene lists that are affected by gene name errors is 19.6%."
 Excel parses the copied and pasted data and sometimes changes them depending on what it thinks they are.
 For example, MARCH1 (Membrane Associated Ring-CH-type finger 1) gets converted to the date March 1 (1-Mar) and SEPT2 (Septin 2) is converted into September 2 (2-Sep) etc. While some secondary news sources reported this as a fault with Excel, the original authors of the 2016 paper placed the blame with the researchers misusing Excel.